icopy-site/awesome-cn/docs/awesome/awesome-neovim.md

 - [chiyadev/dep](https://github.com/chiyadev/dep) - An alternative to packer.nvim.
 It was built to be even better and easier to use.
 Context can be found [here](https://chiya.dev/posts/2021-11-27-why-package-manager).
 - [folke/lazy.nvim](https://github.com/folke/lazy.nvim) - A modern plugin manager, featuring a graphical interface, async execution, a lockfile and more 💤.
 - [roobert/activate.nvim](https://github.com/roobert/activate.nvim) - A plugin installation system designed to complement `folke/lazy.nvim`.
+- [abeldekat/lazyflex.nvim](https://github.com/abeldekat/lazyflex.nvim) - An addon for `folke/lazy.nvim`.
+Facilitates the testing and troubleshooting of a Neovim configuration.

 ## LSP